 As well as providing Maintenance Fitter outputs, you will also be able to experience all the benefits of being a member of the Defence Force such as regular physical training and continue with your soldier activities including weapons and first aid training.

 Job on deployment

-Maintenance Fitters are employed on a variety of overseas exercises and deployments in support of operational units and activities.
-Maintenance Fitters have recently been deployed in Afghanistan & East Timor working within the Workshop within the main deployment base.
+As a Maintenance Fitter you are employed on a variety of overseas exercises and deployments in support of operational units and activities.
+Maintenance Fitters are regularly deployed to Antarctica and have recently been deployed in Afghanistan and Sinai working from within the main deployment base.

 Career progression and training

 As your career progresses, you will learn about a wider range of equipment from qualified instructors both at the Army’s Trade Training School and at your place of work.
 You will attend professional development courses such as promotional courses, experiential leadership development activities.
 You can also train to become a recruit instructor.

 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Army, and learn various subjects including:

 - Organisation and Administration